MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/information-protection-in-windows-overview.md

 ![Image of settings page with Azure Information Protection](images/atp-settings-aip.png)

 >[!NOTE]
+>- Endpoints need to be on Windows 10, version 1809 or later
-> You'll need the appropriate license to leverage the Windows Defender ATP and Azure Information Protection integration.
+>- You'll need the appropriate license to leverage the Windows Defender ATP and Azure Information Protection integration
+>- Your tenant needs to be onboarded to Azure Information Protection analytics, for more information see, [Configure a Log Analytics workspace for the reports](https://docs.microsoft.comazure/information-protection/reports-aip#configure-a-log-analytics-workspace-for-the-reports)
+>- Data forwarded to Azure Information Protection is stored in the same location as your other Azure Information Protection data.

 After enabling the Azure Information Protection integration, data discovery signals are immediately forwarded to Azure Information Protection from the device.
 When a labeled file is created or modified on a Windows device, Windows Defender ATP automatically reports the signal to AIP.

 The reported signals can be viewed on the Azure Information Protection - Data discovery dashboard.

 ### Azure Information Protection - Data discovery dashboard
 This dashboard presents a summarized discovery information of data discovered by both Windows Defender ATP and AIP scanner.
-Data from Windows Defender ATP is marked with Location Type – Endpoint.
+Data from Windows Defender ATP is marked with Location Type - Endpoint.

 ![Image of Azure Information Protection - Data discovery](images/azure-data-discovery.png)